enricolacchin/Computer-Engineering-UNITS/Final_Project/docs/documentation_EN.md

     - `MaxComputation`: Calculates the maximum value among the results of the expressions.
     - `MinComputation`: Calculates the minimum value among the results of the expressions.

-- **Request**: Handles the parsing and processing of requests.
+- **request**: Handles the parsing and processing of requests.
-    - `Request`: Represents a generic request sent to the server.
+    - `request`: Represents a generic request sent to the server.
     - `RequestHandler`: Manages the received requests and sends appropriate responses.
-    - `RequestParser`: Converts request strings into `Request` objects.
+    - `RequestParser`: Converts request strings into `request` objects.
     - `RequestType`: Enum that defines the various types of requests supported by the server.

-- **Server**: Contains the server logic and connection management.
+- **server**: Contains the server logic and connection management.
     - `ClientHandler`: Manages the connection and communication with a single client.
-    - `Server`: Main class that starts the server, manages connections, and distributes requests to `ClientHandler` instances.
+    - `server`: Main class that starts the server, manages connections, and distributes requests to `ClientHandler` instances.

-- **Utils**: Contains general utilities such as logging and annotations.
+- **utils**: Contains general utilities such as logging and annotations.
     - `LogExecutionTime`: Annotation for logging method execution time.
     - `LoggingUtils`: Provides methods for logging server operations.
     - `Response`: Models the responses sent by the server to the clients, both success and error responses.